 Millage Rate Agreement.
 The millage rate agreement may either fix the millage rate for the entire term of the Fee or increase or decrease the millage rate every 5 years in step with the average actual millage rate applicable in the district where the project is located based on the preceding 5-year period.
-The initial millage rate used must be no lower than the cumulative property tax millage legally levied by, or on behalf of, all taxing entities within which the subject property is to be located that is applicable either on: (a) June 30th of the year preceding the calendar year in which the millage rate agreement is executed or if a millage rate agreement is not executed, when the lease agreement is executed; or, (b) June 30th of the calendar year in which the millage rate agreement is executed agreement is not executed, when the lease agreement is executed or, if a millage rate agreement is not executed at any time up to the date the initial lease agreement is executed.
-South Carolina Code §4-12-30(D)(2)(b).
+The initial millage rate used must be no lower than the cumulative property tax millage legally levied by, or on behalf of, all taxing entities within which the subject property is to be located that is applicable either on: (a) June 30th of the year preceding the calendar year in which the millage rate agreement is executed or if a millage rate agreement is not executed, when the lease agreement is executed; or, (b) June 30th of the calendar year in which the millage rate agreement is executed or, if a millage rate agreement is not executed, when the lease agreement is executed.
+The millage rate agreement may be executed at any time up to the date the initial lease agreement is executed.
+S.C.
+Code Ann. § 4-12-30(D)(2)(b).

 Timing of the Initial Lease Agreement.
 Title to the property must be transferred to the county and made subject to a lease agreement before the end of the property tax year in which the property is placed in service.
 The sponsor and county have 5 years from the end of the property tax year in which the inducement agreement is entered into to enter into an initial lease agreement.
-South Carolina Code §4-12-30(C).
+S.C.
+Code Ann. § 4-12-30(C).